VagueLobster/Nutcrackz-GL/README.md

 I've also gotten some help from my friend [abbator](https://github.com/abbator)!

-This engine won't be very actively developed on anymore, but may still make some changes now and then.
+This engine won't be very actively developed on anymore, but I may still make some changes now and then.

-If you want to make a PR, feel free to do so, then i'll have a look at it when i have the time.